-To pair most smartphones to the stereo and stream music through the sound system, place the stereo in DISCOVERABLE mode as shown in the TV and Stereo Bluetooth® Pairing instructions at the beginning of this section.
-Then, enable Bluetooth® on your smartphone, scan for nearby devices, and select RA770 (or similar).
+To pair most smartphones to the stereo and stream music through the sound system, follow the TV and Stereo Bluetooth[®] Pairing instructions, steps 1-3, at the beginning of this section.
+Then, enable Bluetooth[®] on your smartphone, scan for nearby devices, and select JLMM50 (or similar).